-–Funding Pool for Hologram Production with Annual Awards–
+–Funding Pool for Hologram Production –

-The Holographic Art Grant Award is a funding pool for artists to meet the production costs of producing art holograms.
+The Holographic Art Grant is a funding pool for artists to meet the production costs of producing art holograms.
 Established by the Hologram Foundation in Paris with additional support form the Center for the Holographic Arts in NYC the Program was launched in 2016 with six artists selected.
-The Holographic Art Grant Award is designed to enable artists to create new ambitious holographic artworks of the highest quality.
+The Holographic Art Grant is designed to enable artists to create new ambitious holographic artworks of the highest quality.

 ‘After 35 years in the holography business, I want to help the visual artists who select holography as a primary media.
 I believe that holography remains one of the most “magic” mediums.
 Whenever the public is exposed to holograms they are fascinated.
 I want to help artists to bring this fascination into the homes of art appreciators.’